Inca Trail Porter Project

 Bringing Peru’s Porters to Machu Picchu

 Our passion for giving back to those who work so relentlessly to ensure our travellers have a once-in-a-lifetime trek is burning brighter than ever.
-In 2019, we were proud to confirm that all164 of our Inca Trail porters had visited Machu Picchu, and we have pledged to ensure any new porters who work for us will be given the same opportunity.
-Subseuqently, we’ve been delighted to see fellow tour operators follow suit and adopt the same policy for their Inca Trail porters.
+In 2019, we were proud to confirm that 164 of our Inca Trail porters had visited Machu Picchu.
+Now that tourism in the region has bounced back following the pandemic, we are delighted to offer another 37 porters this experience, funded by our Community Kickstart grant.

 For a truly inspiring account of the resilience, spirit, and good humour of our Inca Trail Porters please take the time to watch Carried Away, particularly if you’re preparing for your own trek across the trail; nothing will be quite as motivating.

 To support further Community Kickstart Initiatives and like this, click the button below.